 There are many ways to begin your studies of Philosophy at Penn.
-Believe it or not, you DON’T need to start with “PHIL 001: Introduction”.
+Believe it or not, you DON’T need to start with “PHIL 1000 (001): Introduction to Philosophy”.
 While this course indeed introduces students to a wide range of topics, approaches, and historical periods in philosophy, it is neither required for future study in philosophy nor the only sensible first course for students to take in philosophy.
-Virtually any course at the 200-level or below will function as a good introduction to the field.
+Virtually any course at the 2000-level or below will function as a good introduction to the field.
 For example:

-- Students thinking about pursuing a philosophy major (or just curious about the origins of the Western Philosophical Tradition) are encouraged to start with the two course introductory sequence: PHIL 1110 (003): Ancient Greek Philosophy and PHIL 1170 (004): History of Modern Philosophy.
+- Students thinking about pursuing a philosophy major (or just curious about the origins of the Western Philosophical Tradition) are encouraged to start with the two-course introductory sequence: PHIL 1110 (003): Ancient Greek Philosophy and PHIL 1170 (004): History of Modern Philosophy.